cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/pipeline-policies.md

 Managing Pipeline Policies across a large number of ***managed controllers*** using the graphical user interface (GUI) is time consuming and prone to human error due to the repetitive nature of the task.

-Using the provided CLI commands allows the administrator to automate the management of Pipeline Policies across multiple managed controllers, which reduces efforts while providing consistency across all development teams.
+Using the provided CLI commands allows the administrator to automate the management of Pipeline Policies across multiple ***managed controllers***, which reduces efforts while providing consistency across all development teams.

 In this lab we leverage a Pipeline Template that uses the CloudBees CI `policies` CLI command to output the policy that you created above to a file and then push that to a new branch on your `pipeline-policies` repository.
 We will then update the exported policy file in GitHub and merge those changes to the `master` branch to update the policy on your ***managed controller***.